 Kipper Stitt lives in Corryton, TN with his wife Cindy and his youngest sons - Caden and Duncan.
-Kipper began playing banjo at the age of twelve and he has performed professionally since the age of 14, having the opportunity to perform with Marty Raybon in his earlier years.
+Kipper began playing banjo at the age of twelve and he has performed professionally since the age of 14, having the opportunity to perform with Marty Raybon (of the legendary country band Shenandoah) in his earlier years.
 Kipper co-founded and had great success with Pine Mountain Railroad, which was nominated for IBMA Emerging Artist of the Year twice in 2003 and 2004 and was awarded California Bluegrass Association Emerging Artist of the Year in 2002.
 They performed all over the United States and in several countries, including Canada, Mexico, and the Bahamas.
 They recorded with the well-known record label CMH Records and several of their songs reached the top in the bluegrass charts.
+His music has been featured on many television stations across the United States and Canada, including CBS Primetime.
 Kipper is sponsored by OME Banjos and was featured on the cover of Banjo Newsletter in June, 2004.

 Caden Stitt is 16 years old and although he's only been playing the bass for about three years, he has an outstanding ear for music and picks it up quicker than most.
-Caden has played piano for several years as well.
+He has trained with both electric and upright bass with the fantastic jazz and classical bass player Daniel Shifflett.
+Caden plays the electric bass in the youth band at his home church and has played piano for several years as well.

-Duncan Stitt is 13 years old and has been playing the dobro for about three years.
+Duncan Stitt is the award-winning dobro player for the group at only 13 years old and has been playing the dobro for about three years.
 His renowned dobro teacher Phil Leadbetter said that he's not seen anyone learn as fast!
-Duncan received the annual scholarship to ResoSummit 2016, and he won the Dobro competition at the internationally-renowned bluegrass festival RockyGrass 2017 in Lyons, CO.
+Duncan received the annual Houston Caldwell Scholarship to ResoSummit 2016, and he won the Dobro competition at the internationally-renowned bluegrass festival RockyGrass 2017 in Lyons, CO.
 He won the competition at 13, making him the youngest person to ever win any instrument competition in the 45-year history of the festival.
 He has been featured in Bluegrass Today, AustralianBluegrass.com, and on dozens of television stations all across the country.